 Now obviously you’ve seen these and probably have one or two yourself, but just letting you know I’m utilizing one too.

 This is where I keep a lot of go-to heels.
 My basic black, grey, and nude pumps, etc. I’ve also got a few pairs of slippers at the bottom.
 I currently have 14 pairs here (though in the past I have doubled up on spots so it is possible to store more if you need to!).

 This was a great IKEA purchase! $39.99 for three of these cabinets that are great for storing flats, flip-flops and sneakers.
 They even have space on top which I use for storing sunglasses and other small items.

 This one hangs on the wall and the other two rest on the floor below.

-Depending on the size of shoes you store you could probably get 6 or 7 pairs in each.
+Depending on the size of shoes you store you could probably get six or seven pairs in each.
 (Or LOTS of pairs of flip-flops!)
 I’ve currently got about 14 pairs of shoes over the three cabinets, including a couple pair of sneakers.